Aubrey Dennis

-Aubrey Dennis (born 27 May 1929) is a former South African cricketer who played first-class cricket for North-Eastern Transvaal from 1950 to 1955.
+Aubrey Dennis (27 May 1929 – 18 May 2010) was a South African cricketer who played first-class cricket for North-Eastern Transvaal from 1950 to 1955.

 A solid left-handed batsman who usually batted at number three, Dennis hit the first of his two first-class centuries in North-Eastern Transvaal's match against the touring New Zealanders in 1953–54.
 North-Eastern Transvaal trailed by 166 runs, but Dennis, concentrating determinedly and limiting his strokeplay, scored 100 not out in 310 minutes, enabling his captain to declare and set the New Zealanders a final-innings target.
 In his final match, against Griqualand West in the last match of the 1954–55 season, he scored 138, the only century of the match, which North-Eastern Transvaal won.

 In 1957–58 he played for Northern Rhodesia in a two-day match against the touring Australians.